whoschek/bzfs/README.md

 **SRC_DATASET**

 *  Source ZFS dataset (and its descendants) that will be replicated.
+    Can be a ZFS filesystem or ZFS volume.
 Format is [[user@]host:]dataset.
 The host name can also be an IPv4 address.
 If the host name is '-', the dataset will be on the local host, and the corresponding SSH leg will be omitted.
 The same is true if the host is omitted and the dataset does not contain a ':' colon at the same time.
-Local dataset examples:
-    `tank1/foo/bar`, `tank1`, `-:tank1/foo/bar:baz:boo` Remote
+Local dataset examples: `tank1/foo/bar`, `tank1`, `-:tank1/foo/bar:baz:boo` Remote dataset examples:
-    dataset examples: `host:tank1/foo/bar`,
-    `host.example.com:tank1/foo/bar`, `root@host:tank`,
+    `host:tank1/foo/bar`, `host.example.com:tank1/foo/bar`,
-    `root@host.example.com:tank1/foo/bar`,
+    `root@host:tank`, `root@host.example.com:tank1/foo/bar`,
     `user@127.0.0.1:tank1/foo/bar:baz:boo`.
 The first component of the
     ZFS dataset name is the ZFS pool name, here `tank1`.